benbraou/flex-layout-wiki/ObservableMedia.md

 <br/>For example:

-*  `screen and (max-width: 600px)` is a mediaQuery for mobile viewport sizes.
+*  `print and (max-width: 600px)` is a mediaQuery for printing with mobile viewport sizes.
-*  `xs` is an alias associated with the mobile mediaQuery.
+*  `xs` is an alias associated with the mediaQuery for mobile viewport sizes.

 <br/>